Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 • Build Equity: Grow home equity faster.

-• Disciplined Savings: Automatic extra payment feels manageable.
+• Disciplined Savings: Extra payment happens automatically.

 • Consistent Income Needed: Requires steady biweekly cash flow.